DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 A Content Information Type can be understood as a category of Content Information, for example, relational databases, scientific data or digitised maps.
 A Content Information Type Specification defines in technical terms how data and metadata (mainly in regard to the Information Object) should be formatted and placed within an Information Package in order to achieve interoperability in exchanging specific Content Information.

 The SIP presents no extensions or exceptions to the concept of Content Information Type as it is formalised in the Common Specification for Information Packages.
-More information on this subject can be found in sections 1.2, 1.3 and 6.1 of the CSIP.
+More information on this subject can be found in sections 1.2, 1.3 and 6.1 of the CS IP.

 ##	 Submission Agreement